Going after organic traffic is tricky.

 - support your pillar page?

 - something else?
-Or maybe a few of those combined?
+Or combine a few of these?

-You need to think about the state of mind of the users who will visit your website from SERPs.
+You need to think about the state of mind of the users visiting your website from SERPs.

 I’ll show you what I mean.

-A keyword fits our niche, but not our business
+A keyword fits your niche/ but not our business

-Okay, so I’m in a content and on-page SEO business.
+Okay, so I’m in the content and on-page SEO business.
 And I want to create a cluster supporting the pillar page ranking for “on-page SEO.”

-In Surfer’s Content Planner, I’m getting a suggestion that I should write an article on “technical SEO.”
+In Surfer’s Keyword Research Tool, I’m getting a suggestion that I should write an article on “technical SEO.”

-It’s related to my niche, has decent traffic, I have knowledge on the subject…
+It’s related to my niche, has decent traffic, and I have knowledge on the subject.

 Sure.
 But Surfer doesn’t offer technical SEO services.
 Even if my article ranks high, what will happen with the traffic?
 I’ll just gain a bunch of visitors interested in technical SEO who aren’t likely to convert because my tool just won’t give them what they want.
 They’ll just go somewhere else.